Photo Tips, Digital Photo and Digital Photo Cameras

 AE-L/AF-L set to AF On

 Compose your shot and set the focus by aiming the centre focus icon at a exact target (Say, for example, a pre-focus point on a tree branch, where you are waiting for a bird to land) at the precise distance you want, and pressing the “AE-L/AF-L” button near the viewfinder.
 This will focus the lens- Now press and hold the shutter button.
-As soon as something comes into focus the shutter will fire, It’s a very fast action, far quicker than a human reflex!
+As soon as something comes into focus the shutter will fire, Its a very fast action, far quicker than a human reflex!

 Prefocus on the determined distance where you expect your subject to be, using the AF-ON button.
 You do not want the shutter button controlling focus as you are pre-focusing.
 You only want the shutter button to fire the shutter.
 Once you are focused, release the AF-ON button.